Cerro Las Campanas: Driving to the giant telescopes of the Atacama

 What is the weather like at Cerro Las Campanas?

-What will you find at the summit of Cerro Las Campanas?
+What are the driving hazards at Cerro Las Campanas?

 Pic: Ida Leter